-In a cluster system where network partition resolution resources are configured, the network partition resolution is performed when all heartbeats are interrupted (network partition).
+In a cluster system where network partition resolution resolution resolution is performed when all heartbeats are interrupted (network partition).
 If this is determined to be caused by the network partitions, some or all of the servers are shut down or stop their services.
 Shutdown or service stop generation depends on the setting of Action at NP Occurrence.